Past EC-funded Projects

 Total grant: €2,100,800

 iNEXT is an infrastructure for NMR, EM and X-rays for Translational Research.

-It aims to provide access to state-of-the-art infrastructures for structural biology, translate fundamental research into bio-scientific applications and stimulate access for non-structural biologists. iNEXT primarily focuses in the fields of X-ray crystallography, SAXS, NMR, EM, light imaging and Biophysics for Macromolecular Interactions.
+It provided access to state-of-the-art infrastructures for structural biology, translate fundamental research into bio-scientific applications and stimulate access for non-structural biologists. iNEXT primarily focused in the fields of X-ray crystallography, SAXS, NMR, EM, light imaging and Biophysics for Macromolecular Interactions.

 Total grant: €9,999,500

 September 2015 to August 2019

 The AARC2 project addressed policy and technical interoperability gaps that prevent researchers from accessing the whole research and infrastructure service portfolio with one login (SSO), regardless of where this takes place in the ecosystem.
 By enabling SSO among infrastructures, scientists worldwide will be able to seamlessly and securely access infrastructure services, reducing administrative overhead and improving international collaboration.